-Established in year 2000, the Biomolecular NMR Facility is a core facility in the Department of Chemistry and Biochemistry at University of Maryland, College Park.
-The facility currently hosts three high field liquid NMR spectrometers and has the capability to run a wide range of NMR experiments.
+Established in year 2008, the Biomolecular NMR Facility is a core facility in the Department of Chemistry and Biochemistry at University of Maryland, College Park.
+The facility currently hosts three high field liquid NMR spectrometers and has the capability to run a wide range of liquid NMR experiments.
 Its user base includes scientists from various fields such as organic chemistry, medicinal chemistry, biochemistry, biophysics, polymer science, material science and bioengineering.

-- Dr. David Fushman
+Dr. David Fushman